SamiLhll/rbhXpress/README.md

 -o OUTPUT_NAME
 -t THREADS

 To it run for example on B.floridae vs Mizuhopecten yessoensis using 6 threads you can run the following output.
-You'll know that it worked if your getting the complete following output :

 ```{bash}

 bash mbhXpress.sh -a DATA/GCF_000003815.2_Bfl_VNyyK_protein.faa -b DATA/GCF_002113885.1_ASM211388v2_protein.faa -o Bflo_Myes -t 6

 ```
+It will give you an output like :

 ---------------------------------------------
 mbhXpress v1.0.0
 ---------------------------------------------
  - creating databases
  - creating databases : DONE